Humanities 110 explores how people living in diverse historical contexts have engaged fundamental questions about human existence.

 What do we study?

 Humanities 110 introduces students to humanistic inquiry by considering a range of artistic, intellectual, political, and religious strategies that emerged in different geographical and temporal contexts.
 The course examines how varieties of human thought interact to produce distinctive ways of life.
 Recognizing that no community is self-contained, we seek also to interpret texts as artifacts of cultural exchange, influence, and differentiation.
-In 2019-2020, we will examine these questions in four contexts, constituting four thematic modules over the course of the year:

 What do you learn and practice?